 Clerk 5 is typical of many of the acts on this list, plenty of flow and technique but little available in terms of brand or biography.
 Fingers crossed this changes.

 Mankky is among the most active hip-hop producers in the country.
 Hailing from the west, the young man produces primarily for aritsts in affiliation with Unscene Tapes.
 The producer dropped his own mixtape in 2018 called The Lonesome Planet Man.
 Stick it in your ears now to find out what this idiosyncratic producer is all about.

-Based in North Dublin, RikShaw has been getting it done as a solo artist, collaborator and producer.
+Based in North Dublin, RikShaw has been getting it done as a solo artist and, collaborator.
 His work with fellow trap-leaning MC Pat Lagoon is probably his finest work and ‘Shining’ is a great example.
 Capable of high tempo flows (check out ‘Coming Through’) and laying down earworm hooks, RikShaw is among the most versatile and dynamic names on this list.

 One of the more old school-flavoured MCs on the list, Dublin MC Nealo made the sharp transition from hardcore punk to hip-hop like a natural.
 His debut EP October Year caught our attention with its lo-fi production aesthetic and grounded lyricism.
 His latest single, ‘Just My Luck’, hears the MC pushing for a high fidelity production aesthetic while retaining the street level vernacular.
 One of the first names that comes to mind when thinking of Dublin MCs.
 He’s playing Future Proof on April 25th.